 Using Wayfinder's ship, the Star-Seed, the Prince and his followers turned back the sands of time and constructed a grand metropolis in what would one day become Indus Valley/Bahawalpur in the country of India.
 But their new life on Earth would not be a peaceful one.
 Wayfinder had already come into conflict with a powerful but young demonic being who would one day become known as Mephisto, and still there was yet another threat lurking just over the horizon.

 While Mephisto was still a powerful being in his own right, he was little more than a pest in those days.
 The true threat to Wayfinder's people came in the form of the Whirldemons and their king, Chaos.
 The Whirldemons were demonic creatures who had complete and total control over the element of Wind.
-They saw Wayfinder and Mephisto as intruders upon what they believed was rightfully theirs and, without any mercy, they attacked both Wayfinder and his people, as well as Mephisto and the lesser demons who served under him.
+They saw Wayfinder and his people as intruders upon what they believed was rightfully theirs and, without any mercy, they attacked Wayfinder.

-Unable to fight them off, Mephisto fled into what would one day become his own Hell, while Wayfinder once again called upon the Enigma Force for help.
+Unable to fight them off, Wayfinder once again called upon the Enigma Force for help.
 The Enigma Force answered his prayers and those of Wayfinder's people by transforming the former Prince of Ithaka into a being beyond all mortal comprehension.
 Wayfinder had become the first Time Traveler and was given access to certain portions of the Enigma Force that no mortal body could contain without being burned alive from the inside out.

 By accessing these new powers, Wayfinder was able to banish the Whirldemons into a lifeless extradimensional void.
 However, with their new home completely decimated, Wayfinder's people began to despair.
 Then, Wayfinder realized what he had to do; by completely giving himself over to the Enigma Force, he could create a safe haven for his people, but it would be at the cost of his own life, a cost he decided to pay without hesitation.
 Thus did Wayfinder bring the Microverse into existence and opened an interdimensional bridge for his people to cross.